auth0/docs/salesforce-clientid.md

 ##3.
 Get your Client Id and Client Secret

-Once the application is registered, enter your new `Consumer Key` as `Client Id` and `Consumer Secret` as `Client Secret` into the connection settings in Auth0.
+Once the application is registered, enter your new `Consumer Key` and `Consumer Secret` into the connection settings in Auth0.

 ![](img/salesforce-register-3.png)